Oct 09 2021 Halloween: A Jewish Spin

 From dollar-a-head pumpkin-carving contests to haunted houses, Halloween activities are naturals for fundraising.

-Visit donorbox HERE to find a range of fundraising ideas.
+Click HERE to visit donorbox and find a range of fundraising ideas.

 Even if the event raises $15, it makes kids proud and may set them on the road to lifelong giving.
 This activity too can easily be shared on video conference—explore fundraising options with your grandchild.
 Perhaps contribute a few dollars of your own.